| 2002 |

 | 2010 |

-Hook3 is recruited to pericentriolar satellites through direct interaction with PCM1; disruption of the Hook3-PCM1 interaction in vivo impairs interkinetic nuclear migration in embryonic neural progenitors, causing overproduction of neurons and premature depletion of the neural progenitor pool. |
+Hook3 is recruited to pericentriolar satellites through direct interaction with PCM1.
+Disruption of the Hook3-PCM1 interaction in vivo impairs interkinetic nuclear migration of embryonic neural progenitors, leading to overproduction of neurons and premature depletion of the neural progenitor pool. |

 Neuron |